MicrosoftDocs/VBA-Docs/api/Outlook.Table.GetArray.md

 After obtaining the appropriate rows from the  **Table** and before it returns, **GetArray** always repositions the current row to the next row in the **Table** , if there exists a next row. `GetArray(n)` operates as if **[Table.GetNextRow](Outlook.Table.GetNextRow.md)** is called n times.

 The values in the columns map to columns in the  **Table** , and are therefore determined by the format of the property name used for the column.
-For more information, see[Factors Affecting Property Value Representation in the Table and View Classes](../outlook/How-to/Search-and-Filter/factors-affecting-property-value-representation-in-the-table-and-view-classes.md).
+For more information, see [Factors Affecting Property Value Representation in the Table and View Classes](../outlook/How-to/Search-and-Filter/factors-affecting-property-value-representation-in-the-table-and-view-classes.md).

 ## Example